Buy an Azure savings plan

-Purchase in the Azure portal
+Buy a savings plan in the Azure portal

 Purchase with the Savings Plan Order Alias - Create API

-Buy savings plans by using RBAC permissions or with permissions on your billing scope.
+Buy savings plans by using Azure RBAC permissions or with permissions on your billing scope.
 When using the Savings Plan Order Alias - Create REST API, the format of the

 billingScopeId in the request body is used to control the permissions that are checked.

-To purchase using RBAC permissions:
+To purchase using Azure RBAC permissions

 billingScopeIdproperty in the request body must use the

-To purchase using billing permissions:
+To purchase using billing permissions

 Permission needed to purchase varies by the type of account that you have.